Harsh-Kokcha/Distributed-Order-System/README.md

 - [ ] The k6 load test has been written but not yet run — don't put a throughput/latency number on your resume until you've actually executed it and gotten a real one
+- [x] Deployed and verified end-to-end on AWS EC2 via Docker Compose (then terminated to stop billing)
-- [ ] Terraform is written but not yet applied — nothing is deployed to AWS until you run `terraform apply` yourself
+- [ ] Terraform (RDS/ElastiCache/MSK/ECS) is written but not yet applied —
+      that's a separate, more production-like path not yet tested
 - [ ] MSK Serverless IAM auth is not yet wired into the Spring Kafka client config (works with local PLAINTEXT Kafka; needs `aws-msk-iam-auth` library + SASL config to actually talk to the deployed MSK cluster)
-- [ ] Retry-with-backoff on lock contention instead of immediate rejection (currently rejects immediately, which is simpler but less resilient)
 - [ ] A proper orchestrator-style saga (currently choreography-based —
       services react to each other's events rather than a central coordinator driving the flow) — both are valid patterns, worth